The United States Congress designated the Hauser Wilderness (map

 the Pine Creek Wilderness

 California's southernmost Wilderness on USFS land consists of mountainous terrain with steep slopes dotted by granite boulders and rocky outcroppings.
 Chaparral and coastal sage rule the vegetation scene, yielding only to upstart woodlands in Salazar and Boneyard Canyons, two north-south slices.
 Elevations range from 1,600 feet near Barrett Lake (outside the southwest corner) to 3,681 feet on a summit southwest of Bronco Flats in the northeast.
 Wildlife includes mule deer, owls, golden eagles, San Diego coast horned lizards, and mountain lions, not to mention more than 135 species of birds.
 Rattlesnakes are often seen basking in the sun, and mosquitoes, ticks, and deerflies are annoyances in the warmer months.
 You should not expect to find water in the interior except during periods of seasonal runoff.

-The Pacific Crest Trail cuts for one mile across the extreme southeast corner of the Wilderness, and the Hauser Creek Trail follows Hauser Canyon for four miles just outside of the southern boundary.
+The Pacific Crest Trail cuts for less than one mile across the extreme southeast corner of the Wilderness, and the Hauser Creek Trail follows Hauser Canyon for four miles just outside of the southern boundary.
 No other trails exist.
 Groups are limited to 15 people.
 Campfires are not permitted.
-Non-conforming uses (e.g. drug trafficking, nonsystem trails, litter and undocumented immigration) affect the agency's ability to protect and manage the wilderness character of this area.
+Non-conforming uses (e.g. drug trafficking, nonsystem trails, litter and undocumented immigration) have negatively impacted wilderness character in this area.
 Please call the District Office (619-445-6235) for current conditions and remote camping information.